 Out of 4 studies, 2 showed benefits and 2 showed no changes, so the efficacy of L-Carnitine is questionable.
 If you can get it cheaply, it may be worth trying, but it is not a magic bullet.

 - The effect of l-carnitine on fat oxidation, protein turnover, and body composition in slightly overweight subjects.
-Klaus D. Wutzke, Henrik Lorenz [Go Up ↩]
+Klaus D. Wutzke, Henrik Lorenz [↩]

 - L-Carnitine supplementation combined with aerobic training does not promote weight loss in moderately obese women.
-Villani, R. G.; Gannon, J.; Self, M.; Rich, P. A. [Go Up ↩]
+Villani, R. G.; Gannon, J.; Self, M.; Rich, P. A. [↩]

 - L-Carnitine L-tartrate supplementation favorably affects markers of recovery from exercise stress.
-Volek JS, Kraemer WJ, Rubin MR, Gómez AL, Ratamess NA, Gaynor P. [Go Up ↩]
+Volek JS, Kraemer WJ, Rubin MR, Gómez AL, Ratamess NA, Gaynor P. [↩]

 - The Effect of L-Carnitine Supplementation on Lean Body Mass in Male Amateur Body Builders.
 R.E.
 Green, MS, RD, A.M.
 Levine, PhD, RD, M.J.
 Gunning, EdD, L.S.
-Walsh, MS [Go Up ↩]
+Walsh, MS [↩]